clivetong/Talks/QuickDiveIntoNoSQL/README.md

  <!-- .slide: data-background="#ff0000" -->

-This is the start of some slides for Redgate's Level Up conference in June
+This is the start of some slides for Redgate's Level Up conference in June<!-- .slide: data-fullscreen -->

+- To add materialized views

 ---